David Ortiz elected to Baseball Hall of Fame; Bonds, Clemens denied in final time on ballot

 Ortiz, a clutch slugger and 10-time All-Star over 20 seasons mostly with the Boston Red Sox, was named on 77.9% of ballots unveiled Tuesday night, clearing the 75% threshold needed for enshrinement.
 He’s the fourth primary designated hitter voted into the Hall.

+“It's something I really never dreamed of it,” Ortiz said.
+“I was the type of player, I know I got the talent, but all I was looking for was the opportunity to be an everyday player.”

 Big Papi was among baseball’s most recognizable faces through the 2000s and 2010s.
 His enormous grin endeared him to fans, but the Dominican’s hulking frame menaced pitchers, especially in the late innings.
-He had 23 game-ending hits, including three during the 2004 postseason while Boston ended an 86-year World Series drought.
+Three of his 23 career game-ending hits came during Boston's drought-breaking 2004 postseason, when the Red Sox won their first World Series in 86 years.

 Ortiz batted .286 with 541 home runs with Boston and Minnesota while making 88% of his plate appearances as a designated hitter, the most by anyone in the Hall.
 He passes Edgar Martinez, who was a DH for 71.7% of his plate appearances.
 Frank Thomas and Harold Baines are the only other Hall members to DH more than half the time.

-He's also the fourth player born in the Dominican Republic, joining Juan Marichal, Pedro Martinez and Vladimir Guerrero.
+He's the fourth Hall of Famer born in the Dominican Republic, joining Juan Marichal, Pedro Martinez and Vladimir Guerrero.

+The left-handed hitter was signed by Seattle as a teenager and traded to Minnesota as a minor leaguer.
+He made his major league debut with the Twins in 1997 but hardly looked like a future Hall of Famer there.
+He was released in 2002, signed a free agent deal with Boston and slugged 31 homers the next season.

+Ortiz said he joined the Red Sox to figure out what made stars like Martinez, Manny Ramirez and Nomar Garciaparra great.

 The three-time World Series winner has remained in public view in retirement as a studio analyst for Fox Sports’ postseason coverage.
 He was briefly sidelined in 2019 after being ambushed and shot in the Dominican Republic.
 His recovery required three surgeries, and doctors removed his gallbladder along with parts of his intestines and colon.
 He returned to the air during the postseason four months after the shooting.